marios-stam/Data-mining-problems/README.md

-# Stroke_prediction
+# Data Mining Problems
-Analyse the  dataset of stroke patients and data mining/machine  learning algorithms to make predictions.
+Analyse 2 datasets (stroke patients,spam emails) and make predictions based on the using data mining algorithms.